Skip to main content

 MongoDB Primary or Secondary Node

 Stores operational and configuration data for the platform.
-The primary MongoDB node runs on first backend node, and secondary MongoDB nodes run on all subsequent backend nodes
+The primary MongoDB node runs on the first backend node and secondary MongoDB nodes run on all subsequent backend nodes

 Kafka

 Central communication backbone for the platform.
-It carries job requests,execution events, raw findings, processed findings, control messages, and system events for asynchronous processing across platform
+Carries job requests, execution events, raw findings, processed findings, control messages, and system events for asynchronous processing across the platform

 Ingestion Service

 Always-on ingestion endpoint for receiving data streams from sensors.
-It publishes data to the Kafka pipeline for further processing
+Publishes data to the Kafka pipeline for further processing

 Manager Service